-802.1x operation mode.
-There are two options, including Disable and Multi-host mode.
-Default is Disable.
+802.1X operation mode.
+There are three options, including Disabled, Normal and Advanced mode.
+Default is Disabled.

-It will have the chosen port acting as a plain port, that is no 802.1x port access control works on the port.
+It will have the chosen port acting as a plain port, that is no 802.1X port access control works on the port.